If You’re Shopping at Certain Pharmacies, You Could Be Paying 840 Percent More

 During the research, the group called 250 pharmacies in diverse cities and regions across 11 states to compare prices of medications that combat asthma, high blood pressure, diabetes, and high cholesterol as well as several other diseases.
 Pharmacists were asked the price of medications for those who were uninsured or had high deductible plans.

 According to the study, it turns out that purchasing your prescription drugs from a small, local, and/or independent pharmacy could save you a significant amount of money annually.
-This is only one of 18 secrets your health insurance company may be keeping from you.
+These are the six insurance policies that aren’t worth the money.

 The study also stated that there are several other ways to bring down the cost of prescription drugs, besides choosing a smaller pharmacy.
 These include: